mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 The hypothesis is that she downloaded the Pidgin app in order to chat with the bird trader she had previously contatcted via Gmail

-## 2/ 2 / 2017
+## User activity [ 2/ 2 / 2017 ]

-The target executed for the last time Pidgin at 21:2
+The target executed for the last time Pidgin at 21:20

 Nothing relevant happens until **22:00** when the target accesses a file named **"My New Pet.jpg"** contained in the folder **"New Pet Care"**.